argos83/ritm/README.md

 ```

 For every different server's hostname your client tries to communicate with, RITM will generate a certificate on the fly and sign it with a
 pre-configured Certificate Authority (CA).
-So, for being able to establish a secure connection you will need to configure your client (e.g. browser)
+So, in order to be able to establish a secure connection you will need to configure your client (e.g. browser)
 to trust RITM's CA.

 For security reasons, every time you start RITM's proxy with the default settings it will generate a new internal Certificate Authority.
 To use your